 Welcome to Quirky Cooking!

-THE QUIRKY PHILOSOPHY
+THE QUIRKY COOKING PHILOSOPHY

 Why Whole Food?

 When we consume food, our aim is to experience and receive nourishment.
-The most nourishing foods are those closest to their natural state as possible: meat, eggs, seafood, leafy green vegetables, root vegetables, nuts, seeds and fruit.
+The most nourishing foods are those as close to their natural state as possible: meat, eggs, seafood, leafy green vegetables, root vegetables, nuts, seeds and fruit.
 For the longest part of our history as human beings, these are the foods we ate, and it wasn’t until the industrialisation of our food system that we started consuming highly-refined foods in large quantities.

 Whole foods contain a natural balance that maximises nutrition, increases satiety and minimises toxicity.
 A sweet potato, for example, contains sugar that is bundled up with plant fibre.
 This fibre decreases the rate of sugar absorption, allows for a healthy insulin response and allows us to feel full.
 The sweet potato also contains many nutrients that our bodies need.
 If we were to isolate the sugar in the sweet potato and consume this sugar as a fractionated compound, we would lose the blood-sugar control the fibre offers, as well as the remaining nutritional value.